nhielost/obs-midi-mg/HELP.md

 ### Device Interaction

 If this option is toggled off, it will turn off all communication between the plugin and the active device.

+### MIDI Throughput

+When this option is enabled, all messages received by the active device will automatically be routed to the output device specified.

+This may cause a feedback loop if the output device is configured to send messages to the *Active Device*.
+Feedback loops lead to undesired behavior, and occasionally cause crashes, so be careful when using this feature.

 ### Binding Transfer